 We are not lawyers.
 We’ve given you several options to choose from, so select the option that makes you most comfortable.

 These GDPR settings do not apply because no one is being required to opt-in or consent to email marketing.

 We are not lawyers and cannot provide legal advice.
-If you need assistance when determining compliance, you should hire a legal professional.
+If you need assistance when determining compliance, you should contact a legal professional.

-We’ve chosen nice, neutral text that makes very clear what the reader is signing up for without being too specific.
-If it’s not a good fit for you, you should select a different option, and/or update all of your giveaway pages to use the language you prefer.
+We’ve chosen clear, unambiguous language that makes it very clear that a reader is signing up for a newsletter.
+If the wording is not a good fit for you, select a different option, and/or update all of your landing pages to use the language you prefer.
 Or, you can block readers in the EU and use the custom block message to redirect them to a signup page on your website that uses your preferred language.